Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS CLASSIFYING SHAPES IN A HIERARCHY (QUADRILATERALS & TRIANGLES)What are the properties of shapes?
+Download as PDF Download PDF View as Separate PageWHAT IS CLASSIFYING SHAPES IN A HIERARCHY (QUADRILATERALS & TRIANGLES)What are the properties of shapes?
 2D shapes are flat and can hold area.
 When all the sides are straight, the shape is a polygon.
 These shapes have properties like side lengths and angles.

 To better understand classifying shapes in a hierarchy (quadrilaterals & triangles)…